 Should all shops display plus-sized mannequins?
 Nike has led the way.
 But it has started a bitter row with some saying it is glorifying obesity and others praising the move as inspirational.

 Meet the 15-year-old who beat Venus Williams during last year’s Wimbledon.
-She is clearly an exceptional young athlete, but what lessons could the rest of us learn from her attitude to sport and exercise?
+She is clearly an exceptional young athlete, but what lessons could we all learn from her attitude to sport and exercise?

 - As a class, complete this 10-minute yoga routine, designed for the classroom.
 Don’t worry about space – it is entirely standing poses.
 Afterwards, discuss how the short activity made you feel.